 Cost management process mainly aims to determine the cost of each activity and determine the budget of the project.
 Then, management and control of the project budget to complete the project on the determined budget respectively.
 The major output of the plan cost management process is Cost Management Plan.

 Cost management plan briefly describes how to estimate costs, how to determine the budget.
-After the budget is determined, how to manage and control costs are outlined in the cost management plan.
+After the budget is determined, how to manage and control costs are outlined in this management plan.

 - “How will I go about planning cost for the project?”
-Cost management plan will guide you on how to estimate costs for each activity, each deliverable and how to construct the overall project budget respectively.
+The plan will guide you on how to estimate costs for each activity, each deliverable and how to construct the overall project budget respectively.

 - “How will I manage the project to the cost baseline?”
 After the budget of the project is determined, cost baseline is taken.
 Cost baseline shows the initial cost estimate of the project.
 If nothing changes in the project, or if there won’t be any approved change requests, it is expected that the determined project budget will be met.
 Cost management plan will guide you on when to spend on what throughout the project and ensure you meet the determined project budget.